The private access may soon be restricted because of liability concerns.

 "When we do allow gates, we put security on them," Mr. Tyler said.

 Councilwoman Elizabeth Lewis said the council agreed years ago to gradually phase out private access gates by constructing a public gate, and not allowing new private gates.

-However, because the properties are in Menlo Park, the town never sees plans for new fences and gates.
-There may now be more gates than when the town made the decision to eliminate them.
+However, because the properties are in Menlo Park, the town never sees plans for new fences and gates, and there may now be more gates, not fewer.

 Council members appeared divided on restricting the gates.